 1. Omega-3 Found in Fish & Vegetables

-You may have heard about the wonders of omega-3 fatty acids that are found mainly in fish and some plants.
+You may have heard about the wonders of omega-3 fatty acids found mainly in fish and some plants.
 In addition to being excellent for your brain development, they seem to be excellent mood stabilizers and promoters of good mental health, as shown by research.
-For instance, a study carried out with new mothers shows that low levels of omega-3 can be linked to postpartum depression (1).
+For instance, a study carried out with new mothers indicates that low levels of omega-3 can be linked to postpartum depression (1).

 Unfortunately, your body cannot produce this type of acid on its own.
 So, eating foods rich in this fatty acid is a good idea if you are looking for natural mood boosters.
 Some items containing considerable amounts of omega-3 include: